-Setting up a unique ADDRESS and Baud Rate in the PTZ630
+Setting up a unique ADDRESS and Baud Rate in the PTZ645

-There is a bank of 10 dipswitches on the face of the PTZ dome below the lens.
+There is a bank of 12 dipswitches on the face of the PTZ dome below the lens.
 The first 8 switches are used for the address and dipswitches 9 and 10 are used for the baud rate.
+Dipswitch 11 is unused and 12 is the termination switch.
 Note that the protocol is detected automatically.